lynnfaraday/aresmush.com/_root/tutorials/code/local-setup.md

 Unless you're just playing around to learn Ares, you've probably got a "real" version of the game running on a server somewhere.
 Whatever changes you make locally, you'll eventually want to upload to the game.

 The best way to do this is to use [GitHub version control](/tutorials/code/git) to sync the changes between game and local test server.
 If you don't want to mess around with GitHub, you can always just FTP the changed files back to the game server.
+See [Editing the Code](/tutorials/code/editing) for help with FTP.